Integrated reporting: A clearer view of value creation

 Major business and social shifts in recent decades present challenges for corporate reporting:

-- Reports have become more compliance-focused, longer and harder to use due to increasing business complexity and demands from regulators and investors for more information.
+• Reports are increasingly compliance-driven, longer and harder to use due to increasing business complexity and demands from regulators and investors for more information.

-- Thirty years ago, around 20 per cent of a company’s value was intangible, while now it’s around 80%.
-As financial statements are mainly based on tangible value, they are no longer able to give investors the full picture.
+• Thirty years ago, around 20% of a company’s value was intangible, while now it’s around 80%.
+As financial statements are mainly based on tangible value, they no longer tell investors the full story.

-- As companies increasingly consult with stakeholders and consider the social and environmental impacts of business, they are producing more reports.
-Yet there is often no connectivity between the reports, or between financial and non-financial information.
+• As companies engage more with stakeholders and consider social and environmental impacts, they produce more reports.
+But these often lack connection – between each other and between financial and non-financial data.

 Bringing it all together